SEP IRA: The Best Retirement Account for Self-Employed?

 Traditional or Roth IRA

 First, you may be able to use a traditional IRA or Roth IRA without setting up a business retirement account.
-If your contributions will be less than the $6,000 limit in 2019 ($7,000 for those over 50), this is usually the easiest route.
+If your contributions will be less than the $6,000 limit in 2020 and 2021 ($7,000 for those over 50), this is usually the easiest route.

 If you’d like to contribute more, other self-employed retirement plans also exist.